 Day8: Transfer to Punta Arenas

-After a final morning’s activity in the park, following lunch you retrace your route back to Punta Arenas, where you check into a hotel for an overnight stay.
-On arrival what remains of the day is free to explore the town.
+After a final morning’s activity in the national park, following lunch you retrace your route back to Punta Arenas, where you check into a hotel for an overnight stay.
+On arrival, what remains of the day is free to explore the town.

 You should note: The price indicated is based on a minimum group size of 4 people joining the tour, and subsequently may increase in the case of smaller group sizes.